input-output-hk/partner-chains-smart-contracts/docs/SIPs/06-FlexibleInitialisation.md

 `Use`:
 - mint amount is negative

+TODO Why did we go with no verifcation on the on-chain?
+TODO So it says that we assume that the sidechain initialiser is an honest player.
+What are the consequences of a non-honest player?
 Note, there are no verifications wrt. the exact amount of the minted tokens, or the proper naming of the token names.
 These are taken care of by the off-chain part of our code.
 However, this is based on the assumption, that the sidechain